Paalar/VinmonoholikernReact/README.md

 - CSS that fits mobile users.
 Removed bootstrap since it seems too inconsistent with React (different updates supporting different versions)

 ## Images
-What you see on entering the site
+The images are taken from devlopment and contains some fault.
+Example: All volumes are rounded down.
+0.75L = 0L What you see on entering the site
 ![Frontpage](https://github.com/Paalar/VinmonoholikernReact/blob/master/images/frontpage.png)